 - Venus and Earth travel around the Sun at similar speeds too, with Venus being slightly faster.
 It’s only because Venus’ orbit is closer to the Sun that its year is only around 225 Earth days.

 - The atmospheres of Earth and Venus have almost the same exact quantity of Nitrogen.
 Venus’ atmosphere is only made of about 3% of Nitrogen, while Earth’s atmosphere is about 78% Nitrogen.
-However, because Venus’ atmosphere is 90 times more dense, that means the atmospheres of both planets actually have almost the same quantity of Nitrogen.
+However, because Venus’ atmosphere is 90 times denser, that means the atmospheres of both planets actually have almost the same quantity of Nitrogen.

 - Both planets have similar quantities of CO2.
-In Venus it can be found in the atmosphere while on Earth it is stored on calcite rocks.
+In Venus, it can be found in the atmosphere while on Earth it is stored on calcite rocks.

 - Just like Earth’s, Venus’ surface seems to have been partially shaped by volcanic activity.
-Scientists believe, Venus is currently volcanically active.
+Scientists believe Venus is currently volcanically active.